-Financing foreign exchange risk is related to financing contracted in a currency other than the functional currencies of Group entities.
+Financing foreign exchange risk is related to financing contracted in a currency other than the Group entities' functional currencies.
 To consolidate this risk, the Group usually labels intercompany financing in the borrowing subsidiary's functional currency.

-The Group hedges financial current accounts denominated in the functional currencies of its subsidiaries through financial instruments that match current account balances.
+The Group hedges financial current accounts denominated in its subsidiaries' functional currencies through financial instruments that match current account balances.
 These include currency swaps and loans and borrowings contracted from counterparty banks.